HerbEra Inhaleix Tincture

-HerbEra INHALEIX TINCTURE Black is backordered and will ship as soon as it is back in stock.
+HerbEra Inhaleix Tincture Black is backordered and will ship as soon as it is back in stock.

-HerbEra Inhaleix tincture 59 ml
+HerbEra Inhaleix Tincture 59 ml

 HerbEra Inhaleix Tincture 59 ml is vegan, free of artificial additives and GMOs, and suitable for adults who want a natural supplement in a busy everyday life.